 If you are like most of us here at SPCA, falling in love with an animal is easy.
-Adopting a pet, however, is a big decision.
+Adopting an animal, however, is a big decision.
 Dogs, cats and small animals are living beings with needs, wants and feelings just like you and I. They require a considerable amount of time, money and commitment — over 15 years worth in many cases.
-Pet ownership can be a wonderful experience and very rewarding, but only if you think through your decision very carefully before you adopt.
-These questions about pet ownership may help you with your decision.
+Animal guardianship (ownership) can be a wonderful experience and very rewarding, but only if you think through your decision very carefully before you adopt.
+These questions about animal guardianship may help you with your decision.

-Consider a pet that doesn’t require as much time, such as fish.
+Consider a companion animal that doesn’t require as much time, such as fish.
 But remember, you still need time to clean and take care of fish and their tank.
 So, part of your family’s research before deciding whether to adopt a pet.

-The costs of pet ownership will vary depending on the type of animal your family chooses.
-Remember that pets are an expensive addition to any family, so whether or not your family can afford these costs is very important to think about before adopting a pet.
+The costs of caring for a companion animal will vary depending on the type of animal your family chooses.
+Remember that companion animals are an expensive addition to any family, so whether or not your family can afford these costs is very important to think about before adopting an animal.

-Do you know any pet owners?
-If so, talk to them to find out about how much they spend at their pet’s vet each year.
+Do you know any animal guardians?
+If so, talk to them to find out about how much they spend at their animals' vet each year.

 The average lifespan of dogs and cats is around 12 years, with some dogs and cats living until 15 or even 20 years of age so it's a long-term commitment.